yilmaznaslan/javaCompiler/README.md

 ### Example 2 - Compile multiple files using a source file

+Delete the build directory if it was already created

+`rm -r build/`

-Create an empty file that has the class names
+Create an empty file `sourceFiles` that has the class names

 ```
 src/com/yilmaznaslan/MainApplication.java